The Best 2 Days in Ephesus Itinerary

 Odean Theatre

-After excavation, the enclosed underground theatre used for meetings and concerts moved to the above-ground.
+After excavation, the enclosed underground theatre used for meetings and concerts was moved to the above-ground.
 I wish I could post all the photos, as deciding which ones they left out is challenging.

 Ephesus Terraced Houses